In Brief

 No infant ever earned adoption by wanting it.
 No child ever completed the transfer by agreeing to it.
 The child is handed over — not because of anything the child has done, but because of a decision made in rooms the child will never see, by persons whose faces the child will later learn to love.

-When Jesus says "all that the Father gives me will come to me," He is describing that same legal architecture, lifted into eternity.
+When Jesus says "all those the Father gives me will come to me," He is describing that same legal architecture, lifted into eternity.
 The Father hands the child over.
 The Son receives.
 The child — you — comes to know it only after the transfer is complete.
 Your first sense of being Christ's arrived as recognition, not as transaction.
 You did not create your new family by loving your new Father.
 You recognized your new Father because the family had already been formed in chambers older than the world.

 Four Arguments That Close Every Exit

 The giving precedes and guarantees the coming.
-"All that the Father gives me will come to me" (6:37).
+"All those the Father gives me will come to me" (6:37).
 The giving is stated first.
 The coming follows as result, guaranteed by the Father's prior act.
 This is not bidirectional — the Father's giving is not a response to coming.
 It is the ground of coming.
 Not some.
 Not most.
 All who are given will come.

 The drawing is not persuasion.
 Fish nets do not consent to being hauled.
 Paul did not volunteer to be dragged before magistrates.
 The word carries no soft edges.
 The Father's drawing brings the person to Christ with the same certainty that a fisherman's arms bring the net to the boat — and the certainty of the Father is higher than the certainty of the fisherman.